citation-file-format/cffconvert/README.dev.md

 ## Linting

-For linting we use [prospector](https://pypi.org/project/prospector/) and to sort imports we will use [isort](https://pycqa.github.io/isort/).
-Running the linters requires an activated virtual environment with the development tools installed.
+For linting we use [prospector](https://pypi.org/project/prospector/) and to sort imports we use [isort](https://pycqa.github.io/isort/).
+Running the linters requires that the development tools are installed.

 ```shell
 # (from the project root)